FotoGrids/fotogrids/src/README.md

 1. Go to **FotoGrids > Galleries** in your WordPress admin
 2. Click **Add New Gallery**
 3. Add a title and description
-4. Click **Add from Media Library** to select images
+4. Click **Add from Media Library** to select items
-5. Drag and drop to reorder images
+5. Drag and drop to reorder items
 6. Configure gallery settings (layout, columns, etc.)
 7. Publish the gallery
 8. Copy the shortcode and paste it in your post or page